-The TSB41LV02A is housed in a high performance, thermally enhanced, 64-pin PAP PowerPAD package.
+The TSB41AB3 is housed in a high performance, thermally enhanced, 80-pin PFP PowerPAD package.
 Use of the PowerPAD package does not require any special considerations except to note that the PowerPAD, which is an exposed die pad on the bottom of the device, is a metallic thermal and electrical conductor.
-This exposed pad is connected internally to the package, connected to the substrate of the silicon die, and not connected to any pin of the package.
 Therefore, if not implementing PowerPAD PCB features, the use of solder masks (or other assembly techniques) may be required to prevent any inadvertent shorting by the exposed PowerPAD of connection etches or vias under the package.
-The recommended option, however, is to not run any etches or signal vias under the device, but to have only a grounded thermal land as explained in the following.
-Although the actual size of the exposed die pad may vary, the minimum size required for the keepout area for the 64-pin PAP PowerPAD package is 8 mm × 8 mm.
+The recommended option, however, is to not run any etches or signal vias under the device, but to have only a grounded thermal land as explained below.
+Although the actual size of the exposed die pad may vary, the minimum size required for the keepout area for the 80-pin PFP PowerPAD package is 10 mm × 10 mm.

 It is recommended that there be a thermal land, which is an area of solder-tinned-copper, underneath the PowerPAD package.
-The thermal land will vary in size, depending on the PowerPAD package being used, the PCB construction, and the amount of heat that needs to be removed.
+The thermal land varies in size, depending on the PowerPAD package being used, the PCB construction, and the amount of heat that needs to be removed.
 In addition, the thermal land may or may not contain numerous thermal vias depending on PCB construction.